rockdaboot/wget2/docs/wget2_manual.md

   line contains 3M).
 If "mega" is not enough then you can use the "giga" style---each dot represents 1M retrieved, there are eight dots in a cluster, and 32 dots on each line (so each line contains 32M).

-  With --progress=bar, there are currently two possible parameters, force and noscroll.
+  With `--progress=bar`, there are currently two possible parameters, `force` and `noscroll`.

-  When the output is not a TTY, the progress bar always falls back to "dot", even if --progress=bar was passed to Wget2 during invokation.
-This behaviour can be overridden and the "bar" output forced by using the "force" parameter as --progress=bar:force.
+  When the output is not a TTY, the progress bar always falls back to "dot", even if `--progress=bar` was passed to Wget2 during invokation.
+This behaviour can be overridden and the "bar" output forced by using the "force" parameter as `--progress=bar:force`.

   By default, the bar style progress bar scroll the name of the file from left to right for the file being downloaded if the filename exceeds the maximum length allotted for its display.
 In certain cases, such as with